1. Best Teacher Resources: Scholastic Teachables

 23. Best for Your Career: National Education Association

 In the hustle and bustle of the classroom, it can be easy to lose track of the outside forces affecting education.
-The National Education Association explains how to take action regarding the issues you care about most — including merit pay, the No Child Left Behind Act, and funding for education.
+The National Education Association explains how to take action regarding the issues you care about most.

 25. Best of Facebook: Scholastic Teachers

 So we may be biased, but we think you'll find our page your most useful one on Facebook by far.
-Each week, you'll find free printables, lesson plan and craft ideas, frequent giveaways, and note-worthy news.
+You’ll find free printables, lesson plan and craft ideas, giveaways, and note-worthy news.
 All you have to do is "like" us.
-And stand by for the fascinating discussion that happens on our page, including the 10 O'Clock Teacher Question, posed by — and answered by — teachers like you.